-Underwater sounds fall into one of two general sound types: Pulsed and non-pulsed (defined in the following paragraphs).
+Underwater sounds fall into one of two general sound types: Impulsive and non-impulsive (defined in the following paragraphs).
 The distinction between these two sound types is important because they have differing potential to cause physical effects, particularly with regard to hearing (e.g., Ward, 1997 in Southall et al., 2007).
 Please see Southall et al., (2007) for an in-depth discussion of these concepts.

-Pulsed sound sources (e.g., explosions, gunshots, sonic booms, impact pile driving) produce signals that are brief (typically considered to be less than one second), broadband, atonal transients (ANSI 1986; Harris 1998; NIOSH 1998; ISO 2003; ANSI 2005) and occur either as isolated events or repeated in some succession.
-Pulsed sounds are all characterized by a relatively rapid rise from ambient pressure to a maximal pressure value followed by a rapid decay period that may include a period of diminishing, oscillating maximal and minimal pressures, and generally have an increased capacity to induce physical injury as compared with sounds that lack these features.
-There are no pulsed sound sources associated with any planned ICEX18 activities.
+Impulsive sound sources (e.g., explosions, gunshots, sonic booms, impact pile driving) produce signals that are brief (typically considered to be less than one second), broadband, atonal transients (ANSI 1986; Harris 1998; NIOSH 1998; ISO 2003; ANSI 2005) and occur either as isolated events or repeated in some succession.
+Impulsive sounds are all characterized by a relatively rapid rise from ambient pressure to a maximal pressure value followed by a rapid decay period that may include a period of diminishing, oscillating maximal and minimal pressures, and generally have an increased capacity to induce physical injury as compared with sounds that lack these features.
+There are no pulsed sound sources associated with any planned ICEX20 activities.

-Non-pulsed sounds can be tonal, narrowband, or broadband, brief or prolonged, and may be either continuous or non-continuous (ANSI 1995; NIOSH 1998).
-Some of these nonpulsed sounds can be transient signals of short duration but without the essential properties of pulses (e.g., rapid rise time).
-Examples of non-pulsed sounds include those produced by vessels, aircraft, machinery operations such as drilling or dredging, vibratory pile driving, and active sonar systems such as those planned for use by the U.S. Navy as part of the proposed action.
-The duration of such sounds, as received at a distance, can be greatly extended in a highly reverberant environment.
+Non-impulsive sounds can be tonal, narrowband, or broadband, brief or prolonged, and may be either continuous or non-continuous (ANSI 1995; NIOSH 1998).
+Some of these nonimpulsive sounds can be transient signals of short duration but without the essential properties of pulses (e.g., rapid rise time).
+Examples of non-impulsive sounds include those produced by vessels, aircraft, machinery operations such as drilling or dredging, vibratory pile driving, and active sonar sources (such as those planned for use by the U.S. Navy as part of the proposed action) that intentionally direct a sound signal at a target that is reflected back in order to discern physical details about the target.